If your child isn't achieving their full potential.

 Carrying out tests of intellectual development and academic achievement.

-A parent consultation meeting to feedback the psychologist's findings immediately after the assessment.
+A parent consultation meeting to feedback the psychologist's findings.

 What can you expect as an outcome of the assessment?